 So it is fair to say, at least one in four Medicare-age patients are obese, and more than half are diagnosed to have high blood pressure, perhaps along with other health issues associated with that.

 As a regional referral center for complex spine patients, the University Orthopedics Spine Center is referred patients from across the Rhode Island region.
 The Patient Severity Chart below illustrates the facts about the NEW PATIENTS that walk through the front door:

 As a regional referral for back and neck pain, the University Orthopedics Spine Center receives a far more complex patient base than other clinics.
-One in four new patients walking in the front door of the spine center have had previous back surgery elsewhere.
+One in four new patients walking in the front door of The Center for Spine Health have had previous back surgery elsewhere.
 Half of patients have red flag symptoms like radicular pain and numbness into a leg or arm, which implies disc-related problems, rather than simple acute back or neck strain.
-Another 52% of the spine center’s patients had back pain for 4 months or more.
+Another 52% of The Center for Spine Health’s patients had back pain for 4 months or more.
 This severity of new patients presents a challenge for a spine center.